JustAbdou/JustAbdou/README.md

 ## 📈 Stats and Achievements

-- **5+ years of C++ development experience.**
+- **3+ years of C++ development experience.**
-- Contributed to the successful launch of multiple AAA games at Feral Interactive.
+- Contributed to the successful launch of multiple AAA games at Feral Interactive [ Hitman Blood Money, Sid Mair Railroads,..].
-- [Any other notable achievements like certifications, awards, etc.]

 ## 🚀 How to Use This Portfolio

 1. **Explore Projects:** Navigate through the repository folders to find code examples and documentation for each project.